seb-alliot/runique/informations/documentation english/DATABASE.md

 pub async fn examples(db: &DatabaseConnection) -> Result<(), DbErr> {
     // All records
     let all_users = User::objects.all().all(db).await?;

-    // One record by ID (error if absent) let user = User::objects.get(db, 1).await?;
+    // One record by ID (error if not found) let user = User::objects.get(db, 1).await?;

-    // One record by ID (None if absent) let maybe_user = User::objects.get_optional(db, 999).await?;
+    // One record by ID (None if not found) let maybe_user = User::objects.get_optional(db, 999).await?;

     // Count
     let count = User::objects.count(db).await?;

     Ok(())
 }
 ```